-YEARS 2-3: In summer 2021, we will initiate production of the Powerful Geography professional development programs.
+YEARS 2-3: The second and third years will feature production of the Powerful Geography professional development programs.
 Programs will be developed through a design-based research process involving the teachers leading discussions of how to create an inclusive and accessible Powerful Geography lesson using data and findings from the student, workforce, and NAEP studies.
-As teachers implement their lesson plans during the 2021-2022 school year, they will administer the student survey as a pretest/posttest to determine the extent the Powerful Geography approach supports more inclusive and accessible instruction.
-Evidence of the approach's effectiveness will include statistically significant gains in student affect that are superior to the results of the analysis of the 2020-2021 student dataset.
+As teachers implement their lesson plans during the school year, they will administer the student survey as a pretest/posttest to determine the extent the Powerful Geography approach supports more inclusive and accessible instruction.
+Evidence of the approach's effectiveness will include statistically significant gains in student affect that are superior to the results of the analysis of 'baseline control' student datasets from prior years.
 The findings will inform revisions and refinements to the professional development programs through the third year of the project.

 YEAR 4: The final year of the project will feature dissemination of the Powerful Geography programs through the Learning Cluster Method (LCM).
-Teachers will receive training with LCM protocols to implement the Powerful Geography programs with teachers in underserved locations across Texas.
-Additional dissemination will consist of reporting, conference presentations, and preparations for future work in other states.
+Teachers will receive training with LCM protocols to implement the Powerful Geography programs with teachers in underserved locations.

 Powerful Geography Research Process